pixee/codemodder-docs/docs/languages/java/testing.md

 final class ReadLinesCodemodTest implements CodemodTestMixin {}
 ```

 That's it!
-Now, there's some convention to explain.

 This mixin expects a directory called `readlines` in the test classpath (e.g., `src/test/resources/readlines`).
 This directory can have multiple file pairs that follow a name pattern like `ArbitraryTestName.java.before` and `ArbitraryTestName.java.after`.
 For each of these pairs, the codemod will be run on the `.before` file, and the output should match the `.after` file.
 These files end up being your test cases, and should be thorough.

-You can also specify if you expect a codemod to be injected a dependency into the project manifest when a change is made.
+You can also specify if you expect a codemod to be injected as a dependency into the project manifest when a change is made.